Hannah-Rose03/Hannah-Rose03/README.md

 I'm an aspiring web developer with a background in IT and data analysis.
 I earned my Bachelor's degree in Computer Science from East Central University,
-and I'm currently focused on expanding my front-end and back-end skills.
+and I'm currently focused on expanding my front-end and back-end skills by going through The Odin Project course.

 ### 🔧 Tech Stack
 - HTML • CSS • SQL